-The Tools for Recovery
+The Tools To Recovery

-Following the shame that abuse brings with it, the survivor lack of self care skills, of healthy practices, experience unhealthy work and irregular sleep patterns, this can cause an array of issues in their lives.
-Often I am asked How do I Find a Way Out of My Own Feelings?
+Following the shame that abuse brings with it, the survivor lack of self-care skills, of healthy practices, experience unhealthy work and irregular sleep patterns, this can cause an array of issues in their lives.
+Often, I am asked How do I Find a Way Out of My Own Feelings?

 Learning Self Care

-We all deserve love and support in our lives, during therapy I direct my clients to learn how to respond to their own needs, this is is often regarded as if I was talking about life on Mars.
-To learn how to tune in and to respond to oneself own worthiness is an arduous path to take, but not an impossible one to achieve, it takes courage, inner power and commitment.
+We all deserve love and support in our lives, during therapy I direct my clients to learn how to respond to their own needs, this is often regarded as if I was talking about life on Mars.
+To learn how to tune in and to respond to oneself own worthiness is an arduous path to take, but not an impossible one to achieve, it takes courage, inner power, and commitment.

-The learn of a new skill is beneficial to the process of recovery, when my clients create their own tool box adding each time a new device is another step forward towards their recovery, to be able to assert themselves to say NO! to ask oneself What Do I Need Now?
+The learn of a new skill is beneficial to the process of recovery, when my clients create their own toolbox adding each time a new device is another step forward towards their recovery, to be able to assert themselves to say NO! to ask oneself What Do I Need Now?
 Therapy can help to build those boundaries to discover and assert your needs, emotions, and to make demands.